Family Tree

 Marriage to Catherine of Aragon declared illegal

-Thomas Cranmer declared that the marriage between Henry VIII and Catherine of Aragon was illegal and was annulled.
+Thomas Cranmer declared that the marriage between King Henry VIII and Catherine of Aragon was illegal and was annulled.
 The marriage between Henry and Anne Boleyn could then be formalised.

 May 28